newjersey/legacy-nj-ai-assistant/NJ_README.md

 - This code is deployed to a production stage (`nj-stable` branch) and dev stage (`nj-stable-dev` branch)
 - Note that certain features from the open-source parent are not enabled, such as chat history (anything related to `CosmosDB`)

+## About our LLM Model
+As of 2/26/2025, the NJ AI assistant runs on the GPT-4o model with a strict content filter (2024-08-06 version).
+The same model deployment (named `gpt-4o-strict-filter`) is used for both our dev and prod deployments.

+This model is configured in the [Azure AI Foundry portal](https://ai.azure.com) within the `nj-innovation-ai` resource.

+###

+### Updating the Model Version Used in the Model Deployment
+As the model version in use agea, degradea, and becomea outdated, the version being used may need to be manually updated through Azure AI Foundry.

+*Note that as users of Azure Government cloud, there are [some limitations](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/model-retirements#special-considerations-for-azure-government-clouds) to keep in mind regarding what model versions are available to us.*

+Follow the steps below to update the model version used in the model deployment:
+1. Open the [Azure AI Foundry portal](https://ai.azure.com).
+Make sure that the `nj-innovation-ai` resource is selected in the dropdown at the top of the screen.
+2. From the lefthand sidebar menu, select **Deployments** from under the **Shared resources** section.
+You should see a list of model deployments on your screen.
+3. Click the `gpt-4o-strict-filter` model deployment.
+You should see a new page with details about the model deployment.
+4. Click the **Edit** button under the details tab.
+A modal with the heading **Update deployment** should open allowing you to make updates to the model.
+5. From the **Model version** dropdown, select the version of the model that you would like to use. *Note: typically the most recent version of the model that is available will be the most reliable.
+Occasionally, in the event of outages and disruptions, you may need to switch to an older version of the model.*
+6. Click the blue **Save and close** button at the bottom of the modal.
+Your changes should be applied immediately.
+7. Please test changes in dev and prod immediately upon saving to ensure that your update to the model version have not caused outages or disruptions.

 ## Contributing to the NJ AI Assistant
 - To contribute to the NJ AI assistant, create a feature branch from the `nj-stable-dev` branch of the `newjersey/nj-ai-assistant` repository.
 Add changes to the feature branch then open a PR to have it merged into the `nj-stable-dev` branch. **When merging changes to the `nj-stable-dev` branch, the "Squash and merge" option is preferred".**
 - Deploy and preview changes on the dev site by following the steps **in the "Deployment" section below.**